What’s the Difference Between Proofreading & Copy Editing?

 Copy editing is done after writing and before proofreading.
 The content of the paper is set, but the ‘wording’ could be improved.
 Perhaps the structure is unclear, there are problems with repetition or redundancy, or English is not the writer’s first language and some of the phrasing is awkward.

-It can also include adjustments to the formatting of the paper (i.e., the headings, margins, table layout, etc.) to bring it in line with APA guidelines.
+It can also include adjustments to the formatting of the paper (i.e., the headings, margins, table layout, etc.).

 My copyediting service is charged at £0.02 per word.
 I work mainly on academic papers, but I’m happy to take texts of all kinds.